Porters Pass Circuit (Via Colliers Causeway and Centennial Glen)

 JOIN SYDNEY UNCOVERED

-We classify the Porters Pass Circuit as a moderate to hard walking track.
-There are lots of steps and sections with rough surfaces to negotiate.
-Good hiking shoes are recommended, and a set of hiking poles might also be helpful.
+We classify the Porters Pass Circuit as a moderate to hard walking track, with plenty of steps and uneven surfaces to navigate.
+Good hiking shoes are essential, and a set of hiking poles can be helpful.

-The distance is approximately 5.5 km, and the path, overall, is easy to follow.
-However, there are multiple intersections where things can get a bit confusing, so it’s recommended to familiarise yourself with the route.
-The map above and track notes below will hopefully help with that.
+The distance is approximately 5.5 km, and the path is generally easy to follow.
+However, there are several intersections where the route can become a bit confusing, so it’s a good idea to familiarise yourself with the track beforehand.

 1. Lamberts Lookout

-Once you’ve parked your car and put on your hiking boots, it’s time to start this Blue Mountains adventure.
-At the information board at the end of Burton Road, follow the walking path heading into the bush.
+Once you’ve parked and laced up your hiking boots, it’s time to start this Blue Mountains adventure.
+From the information board at the end of Burton Road, follow the walking path that leads into the bush.

-After about 600 metres, you will see a non-signposted path on your left, moments before a signpost that says “Porters Pass and Colliers Causeway”.
+After about 600 metres, you’ll notice an unmarked path on your left, just before a signpost for “Porters Pass and Colliers Causeway”.

 Lamberts Lookout